zoitech/terraform-eks/README.md

 - IAM Roles for EKS service to create other AWS resources
 - Security Groups for communication with the cluster

+## Information
+Prohibited in Launch Template:
+- IAM instance profile under Advanced details
+- Subnet under Network interfaces (Add network interface)
+- Shutdown behavior and Stop - Hibernate behavior under Advanced details.
+Retain default Don't include in launch template setting in launch template for both settings.

+Prohibited in EKS node group config but need to be added to Launch Template:
+- AMI type, if custom AMI is used.
+- Disk size under Node Group compute configuration on Set compute and scaling configuration page.
+- You can't specify source security groups that are allowed remote access when using a launch template.

 ## Usage

 ```